ManlyMouse/PHYS4130-S26/FinalProjects/Emma/Writeup.md

 ## Summary of Code

 The code is divided into three main files: OctreeFunctions.py, StormFunctions.py, and Main.py.
 OctreeFunctions contains all the function definitions for the management of the octree and the class object for the spatial nodes.
 StormFunctions contains two heat equations from different iterations of this project.
 The first is not a closed system and has fluctuating heat, meaning the initial results were not a conserved system for heat diffusion.
 The second heat function is the improved iteration that, although not perfect, does maintain a more accurate conserved system then the first.
 The Main.py imports the previous files, initiates a hot spot somewhere in space, and updates the octree.
 Additionally, it creates the graphs seen later for measuring octree growth and total heat.
+Main.py was ran three times with a maximum octree depth of 3, 4, and 5, meaning they could not subdivide past that depth.

 ### OctreeFunctions